 Bowrider boats are sporty, sleek, and designed for a good time.
-These party boats offer a lot of perks, along with plenty of different uses, but do you really know much about them?
+These day-boats offer a lot of perks, along with being perfect for plenty of different uses, but do you really know much about them?
 This guide will help you learn everything that you didn’t know about bowriders, including what they are, why they’re a great choice and which of your favorite brands make bowrider models.
+We’ll examine:

-The bowrider was originally designed as a party boat, and every model lives to serve that purpose with open-bow seating and plenty of space to have a good time.
-These boats are ideal for everyone, from first-time boaters to seasoned vets, and can be used for all kinds of enjoyment, from cruising to watersports and more.
-A bowrider is typically equipped with a low-emission engine that offers plenty of performance without leaving a huge impact on the environment or your wallet.
+The bowrider was originally designed as a do-everything runabout, and every model lives to serve that purpose with open-bow seating and plenty of space to have a good time.
+These boats are ideal for everyone from first-time boaters to seasoned vets, and can be used for all kinds of enjoyment, from cruising to watersports and more.
+A bowrider is typically equipped with an engine that offers plenty of performance without leaving a huge impact on the environment or your wallet.

-The term “bowrider” refers to the general styling of the boat, which is usually accented by a deep V-shaped hull.
-These boats are characterized by open front seating as opposed to a cabin and a more open layout.
+The term “bowrider” refers to the general styling of the boat, which features open front seating as opposed to a cabin, and a more open layout.
 There are a number of different styles and models on the market, however, and the configuration options and features are nearly endless.
 Whether you’re looking for your first weekend getaway boat that you can trailer to the lake or you want to trade in your old boat for something a little more fun, bowriders can deliver everything that you need.

 Types of Bowriders

-Early models of this boat were typically smaller in size, with an average length of 16-20 feet.
-Modern styles, however, have grown in size and standard features, offering options for a much wider audience than before.
+Early models of this boat were typically smaller in size, with an average length of 16 to 20 feet, and most had stern drive power.
+Modern styles, however, have grown in size, power choice, and standard features, offering options for a much wider audience than before.
 There are also various motor options for these boats, including outboard, inboard, jet drive, and stern drive motors.
-This results in more variations than you can probably keep track of but know that this just means that there’s a model out there just for you.
+This results in more variations than you can probably keep track of but know that this just means that there’s a model out there which is ideal for you.

 Traditional bowriders are 21 feet or less in length and feature the standard V-shaped hull with open bow seating.
 These boats are designed for small bodies of water, as their size doesn’t handle the conditions of rougher waters well.
-These boats typically feature dual captain’s chairs and a bench seat in the bow area, which may be L-shaped or U-shaped to maximize seating space.
-There is also a bench in the back on most models.
-Since traditional models are built for basic fun, the only other real difference between the models is the width of the boat.
+They typically feature captain’s and passenger chairs, a bench seat aft, and seats flanking the bow area, which may be U-shaped to maximize seating space.

-Larger models are still available in the traditional class, including models up to 35 feet long and nearly 10 feet wide.
+Larger models are still available in the traditional class, including models up to 35 or more feet long and nearly 10 feet wide.
 The larger the bowrider model, the more options you have for layout and design.
-These larger boats may also have less pointed hulls and offer additional features, like electric or convertible seating, wakeboard towers, and more.
-Keep in mind that in most states, it’s only legal to trailer and haul a boat up to 8 feet 6 inches, so you might need to obtain a special permit if you choose a wider bowrider model.
+These larger boats may also offer additional features, like electric or convertible seating, wakeboard towers, and more.
+Keep in mind that in most states, it’s only legal to trailer and haul a boat up to 8 feet 6 inches wide, so you might need to obtain a special permit if you choose a wider bowrider model.

-Mid-Cabin Bowriders are a newer model on the market, offering a sort-of boat hybrid.
-These boats still offer the bow seating that the style is known for, but they also have a cabin with a variety of amenities, including a sleeping berth.
-Cabins can also be outfitted with climate control, TV, and more.
+Bowriders with cabins (usually built into the passenger’s and/or helm console or sometimes amidships) are a newer type of model on the market, offering a sort of hybrid boat.
+These still offer the bow seating that the style is known for, but they also have a cabin with a variety of amenities that may include berths, climate control, TV, and more.

 Bowriders are available that are designed specifically for skiing and fishing, which offer removable and convertible seats that become fishing chairs.
-They also have trolling motors and other fishing essentials, with a small size that’s still comfortable for the whole family.
-For those who enjoy fishing and other pleasures, this is a good choice.
+They may also have trolling motors and other fishing essentials, ski tow arches, and other accessories designed for specific uses.

 The deck boat is another hybrid style of bowrider that is available.
-Although similar to a traditional model, the deck boat also features a front end that is much wider and many other features that you would expect to find on a pontoon boat.
+Although similar to a traditional model, the deck boat also features a bow that is much wider, and often has many other features that you would expect to find on a pontoon boat.
 There are various models within this class, including your choice of sizes.

-Perhaps the most popular bowrider on the market right now is the jet boat.
+One of the most popular bowrider types on the market right now is the jet boat.
 These look and feel like traditional bowriders, but they have many advantages over the original stern drive option.
-The jet engine leaves more room for extra seating, offers powerful performance, and provides safer operation with no need for a prop.
-Plus, they have a great turning radius and top-rate acceleration.
+The jet engine provides safer operation with no need for a prop, plus they have a great turning radius and top-rate acceleration.